tu-graz-library/invenio-curations/README.rst

 Set requests permission policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Setting the requests permission is done due to the following reasons:

+Additional actions have to be specified.

+Reading a request and creating comments depends on the state.
+Since new states are added, these states have to be included for these two permissions.

 In the default InvenioRDM implementation, a user can submit an unpublished record to a community.
 Doing so will result in a `CommunitySubmission` request.
 If this request is accepted, the record would also get published.
 Our `CurationComponent` would already stop the publish action.
 However, in the UI, the button to accept and publish is still visible and pushing it will present the user with a generic error.
 In order to prevent this, the request permissions can be adapted such that the button is not shown in the first place.